-A. The minimum quantity of Z5 gas to be Forward Hedged will depend on the expected maximum day flow for each winter month.
-Current firm Z3 transportation capacity of 8,613 dth should be subtracted from the expected maximum day flow to conclude how much Z5 gas should be purchased for that month.
+- A. The minimum quantity of Z5 gas to be Forward Hedged will depend on the expected max day flow for each winter month.
+Current firm Z3 transportation capacity of 8,613 dth should be subtracted from the expected max day flow to conclude how much Z5 gas should be purchased for that month.
 It is concluded that up to sixty percent of this amount should be hedged, while the rest of Z5 purchases should be executed at FOM index price.
 When the estimated peak day requirements for a month indicate that no Zone 5 purchases are anticipated, there will be no required Z5 hedge volume.
-Z5 Forward Hedged quantity will be reviewed annually and re-established based on changes in system needs.
-Z5 FOM purchase quantity will be based upon considerations of the current market prices and the most current weather forecast at the time FOM nominations are due.

-- Q. In Docket No. G-40, Sub 149 the North Carolina Utilities Commission concluded that Frontier should examine options for bolstering its gas supply planning.
+Z5 Forward Hedged quantity will be reviewed annually and reestablished based on changes in system needs.
+Z5 FOM purchase quantity will be based upon considerations of the current market prices and the most current weather forecast at the time FOM nominations are due. - Q. In Docket No. G-40, Sub 149 the North Carolina Utilities Commission concluded that Frontier should examine options for bolstering its gas supply planning.
 Please summarize the steps taken by Frontier to address this point in the order. - A. Frontier has made a conscious effort to engage the Hearthstone Utilities Risk and Supply Committee in all aspects of our gas supply planning by providing committee members with not only our weekly usage updates, but also more insight into our hedging plan and purchases.
 This creates a more collaborative approach to gas supply planning by giving committee members a chance to offer their opinions.
-Within the past few years, Frontier has sought outside expertise for gas supply endeavors by utilizing Hearthstone's gas supply consultants, Al Harms and Len Gilmore.
-These consultants gave insight into revising our Gas Supply Procurement Plan in 2019.
-They also helped guide us through the process of rationalizing and choosing our Gas Supply Asset Manager for the period of April 1, 2020 - March 31, 2023.
-Mr. Harms retired from the organization on December 1, 2021, and Mr. Gilmore retired from the organization on October 31, 2022.
-Frontier has hired an individual to focus on Gas Supply and Procurement as I have taken on a new role as Manager of Compliance and Operations.
-I will train our new hire and oversee gas supply.
-Frontier believes with the additional gas supply hire, my experience, and the expertise available to Frontier through the HUI Risk and Supply
+Additionally, Frontier has sought to seek outside expertise for all gas supply endeavors by utilizing Hearthstone's gas supply consultants, Al Harms and Len Gilmore.
+Frontier now includes Mr. Harms and Mr. Gilmore in all internal gas supply planning meetings.
+These consultants gave insight in revising our Gas Supply Procurement Plan.
+They also helped guide us through the process of rationalizing and choosing our Gas Supply Asset Manager for the period of April 1, 2020 through March 31, 2023.

-Committee, we have the resources necessary for gas supply and procurement planning.
-Q. It is known that Frontier does not have firm transportation capacity sufficient to cover winter peak days.
-How did Frontier handle this during the review period?
-A. Our current AMA contract with UGI covers us up to 20,000 dth a day through April of next year.
+- Q. It is known that Frontier does not have firm transportation capacity sufficient to cover winter peak days.
+How did Frontier handle this during the review period? - A. Our current AMA contract with UGI covers us up to 20,000 dth a day.
 Frontier utilized our current AMA to limit our exposure to the volatile Z5 daily market.
-For example, in January of 2022, Frontier was covered up to 13,500 daily dths through a combination of forward hedged Z3 and Z5 gas and Z3 and Z5 FOM nominations.
+For example, in January of 2021, Frontier was covered up to 13,500 daily dths through a combination of forward hedged Z3 and Z5 gas and Z3 and Z5 FOM nominations.
 The 13,500 dth covered the potential maximum daily use from Marquette while including the potential for marketer imbalances.
-The goal was to avoid being subject to volatile Z5 Daily pricing.
-Q. In your opinion, were Frontier's gas purchasing policies and practices during the Review Period prudent?
-A. Yes.
-Q. Does this conclude your testimony?
-Q. A.
+The goal was to avoid being subject to volatile Z5 Daily pricing. - Q. Are there any proposed changes to Frontier's gas supply planning policy for the upcoming winter period?